 Downloads are non-returnable/non-refundable once purchased and received.
 Tapes, CDs and DVDs are returnable for a full refund or replacement if defective, within 90 days of purchase.

 Reminder: The room temperature at hotels and other seminar locations are notoriously hard to control.
 Please bring a sweater or jacket in case it gets cold and/or layer as if you are going to the movies so you are comfortable.

+See our CLE list for the live 2017 course.
 Here is your chance to prepare for the CA Appellate Law Specialist Exam with two former chairs of the Specialist Committee that writes, grades and administers the exam (and a former chair of the Committee of Bar Examiners) as well as Certified Civil Appellate Specialists.
 Recorded in 2015.

 SKU: AV150611-12 Categories: Appellate Litigation Related, Audio Packages, CA Legal Specialization Exam Prep Courses, Intermediate/Advanced, Online/Recorded CLE, Skills Tags: California, Los Angeles CA